exercism/python/CONTRIBUTING.md

 <br>

-Practice exericses  inherit their definitions from the [problem-specifications](https://github.com/exercism/problem-specifications) repository in the form of _description files_.
+Practice exericses  inherit their definitions from the [problem-specifications][problem-specifications] repository in the form of _description files_.
 Exercise introductions, instructions and (_in the case of **many**, but not **all**_) test files are machine-generated .

-Changes to practice exercise _specifications_ should be raised/PR'd in  [problem-specifications](https://github.com/exercism/problem-specifications)  and approved by **3 track maintainers**.
-After an exercise change has gone through that process , related documents and tests for the Python track will need to be re-generated  via  [configlet](https://github.com/exercism/docs/blob/main/building/configlet/generating-documents.md).
+Changes to practice exercise _specifications_ should be raised/PR'd in  [problem-specifications][problem-specifications] and approved by **3 track maintainers**.
+After an exercise change has gone through that process , related documents and tests for the Python track will need to be re-generated via [configlet][configlet].
 Configlet is also used as part of the track CI, essential track and exercise linting, and other verification tasks.

 If a practice exercise has an auto-generated `<exercise>_test.py` file, there will be a  `.meta/template.j2` and a `.meta/tests.toml` file  in the exercise directory.
 If an exercise implements  Python track-specific tests, there may be a `.meta/additional_tests.json` to define them.
 These `additional_tests.json` files will automatically be included in test generation.

-Practice exercise  `<exercise>_test.py`  files are  generated/regenerated via the [Python Track Test Generator](https://github.com/exercism/python/blob/main/docs/GENERATOR.md).
+Practice exercise  `<exercise>_test.py` files are  generated/regenerated via the [Python Track Test Generator][python-track-test-generator].
 Please reach out to a maintainer if you need any help with the process.

 <br>